single-spa/single-spa/docs/migrating-existing-spas.md

 ### (1) Implementing lifecycle functions
 See [the child application lifecycle docs](/docs/child-applications.md) to see what you need to do.
-The hardest part will almost certainly be the `unmount` lifecycle, since most SPAs aren't accustomed to going dormant and being unmounted.
+The hardest part will almost certainly be the `unmount` lifecycle, since most SPAs aren't accustomed to going dormant and unmounting themselves from the DOM.
 When implementing your lifecycle functions, first check out the [ecosystem](/docs/single-spa-ecosystem.md) docs before reinventing the wheel yourself.
-After that, you'll have to make sure that your SPA can clean up its DOM, DOM event listeners (all of them, but *especially* hashchange and popstate), and memory.
+If that doesn't have everything you need, you'll have to make sure that your SPA can clean up its DOM, DOM event listeners (all of them, but *especially* hashchange and popstate), and memory.